gustavohdab/gustavohdab/README.md

 - 🌱 I’m currently looking for a job/internship/remote work

-- 🤝 I’m available for freelancing.
+- 🤝 I’m also available for freelancing.

 - 🌱 I’m currently mainly focusing on **JavaScript, NodeJS, React & React-Native**